G-JK/G-JK/README.md

 <h3 align="center"><em>Wake up the Sherlock in you.</em></h3>

 <p>This is what I have learned over the past months.
-Give me the Data, and I'll take out the information.  </p>
+Give me the Data, and I'll bring out the information.  </p>

 <h3 align="center"><em>It is not The Strongest of the Species that Survives, Nor The Most Intelligent that Survives.
 It is the ONE that is the Most Adaptable to Change - Charles Darwin.</em></h3>